 FAQs About Silkies

-Silkies have a friendly temperament, which makes them one of the best choices as a chicken family pet.
-With their soft fur-like feathers and affectionate personalities, they are a pleasure and fun to hold.
+Silkies have a friendly temperament, which makes them one of the best choices for chicken family pets.
+With their soft, fur-like feathers and affectionate personalities, they are a pleasure and fun to hold.

 Silkies need the same level of care as other chicken breeds.
 Their unique feathering requires a little more attention to keep them looking their best.

-They are also prized as wonderful mothers that will hatch out and raise any egg you give them.
+They are also prized as wonderful mothers who will hatch out and raise any egg you give them.

-Because they are one of the most docile breeds and smaller in size, you might find your Silkies are picked on by larger or more aggressive chicken breeds.
+Because they are one of the most docile breeds and smaller in size, you might find larger or more aggressive chicken breeds pick on your Silkies.
 If this is a problem for your birds, you may have to house them separately.

-6. Do Silkie chickens like to be held?
+Are Silkie Chickens friendly?
+Do they like to be held?

-7. What is the lifespan of a silkie chicken?
+What is the lifespan of a Silkie Chicken?

 Silkies will generally live up to 8 years.